Florida's I.L. Resource Center

 Tuition and Fee Exemption

-- Any student who was adopted from the Department on any date after May 5, 1997.
+- He or she was adopted from the Department of Children and Families after May 5, 1997;

 - Age 17: Transition Planning Training-Participant Guide (Cby25)